 Imagine this.
 You did your research, probably travelled to far-away places, set your alarm clock to some terrible still-in-the-middle-of-the-night time, probably did some more travel, possibly including a crazy hike with your headlamp on through an unknown place.

-Then you explored the area you wanted to photograph, found a composition that worked and took the perfect shot.
+Then you explored the area you wanted to photograph, found a composition that worked, checked your histogram, the sharpness, and finally took the perfect shot.
 You brought it back home, tweaked it until you were more than happy with your image.

 In other words – you did all the hard work that usually goes hand in hand with a good image.
 And then, quite suddenly – nothing.
 Error pop-ups, black screen.
 Everything gone.
 Your photos, your Lightroom edits, everything.

 You wish you had thought about a backup before all this happened.
 Which is exactly the problem – you don’t pay enough attention to backing up UNTIL it’s too late.

 II.
 Don’t fully trust any brand – data loss can happen to you